-Instead of counting streams, chasing likes on social media, or making thirty second videos desperately begging for attention on that Tik Tak or whatever it's called, Slackeye Slim has always stayed true to himself, his love for the American West, and his accidentally earned enigmatic reputation.
-Sometime around 2010, Slim was amused by a rumor he saw circulating online that he didn’t exist.
-Naturally, he decided to run with it.
+Instead of counting streams, chasing likes on social media, or making thirty second videos desperately begging for attention on Tik Tok, Slackeye Slim has always stayed true to himself, his fierce DIY ethos, his love for the American West, and the idea that an album should be an immersive experience rather than a collection of songs.

-While all eyes were on him following the release of his second album "El Santo Grial: La Pistola Piadosa," an album which still stands in 2023 as one of the best country concept records ever released according to Saving Country Music and countless others, Slackeye weighed his options.
-With things linings up in his favor to break out of the underground, or at least rise to the top of it, he decided to skip pursuing a career as a musician and instead moved to a 2000-acre ranch in western Colorado.
+While all eyes were on him following the release of his second album "El Santo Grial: La Pistola Piadosa" in 2011, an album which still stands in 2023 as one of the best "country" concept records ever released according to Saving Country Music and countless others, Slackeye weighed his options.
+With things linings up in his favor to break out of the underground, or at least rise to the top of it, he decided to skip it and instead moved to a 2000-acre ranch in western Colorado.

-June 23, 2023 marks the release of his fourth album, “Scorched Earth - Black Heart.”
-Promising to be his most bleak, honest, and personal collection of songs to date, the album deals with the most difficult parts of his life; his family, his relationship with his brothers, and particularly his relationship with himself.
+June 23, 2023 marked the release of his fourth album, “Scorched Earth - Black Heart.”
+His most bleak, honest, and personal collection of songs to date, the album deals with the most difficult parts of his life; his family, his relationship with his brothers, and particularly his relationship with himself.

 Currently, Slackeye Slim lives in the middle of nowhere in Montezuma County, Colorado where he raises a family, roams the surrounding canyon country in search of undiscovered Ancestral Puebloan ruins, builds his own instruments, is a certified snowcat operator, and makes a living by working on remote mountaintop communications sites.